-This Manual addresses only the Board's criteria and processes for the Review and recommendation of applications referred to it by the Minister for degrees offered by publicly-assisted institutions in Ontario.
-Inquiries about the Act and its regulations, activities subject to the Act, and the Minister's requirements should be directed to the Universities Unit of the Postsecondary Education Division, Postsecondary Accountability Branch, Ministry of Colleges and Universities: postsecondaryaccountability@ontario.ca.
+This Manual addresses only the Board's criteria and processes for the Review and recommendation of applications referred to it by the Minister for degrees offered by private institutions and out of province institutions.
+Inquiries about the Act and its regulations, activities subject to the Act, and the Minister's requirements should be directed to the Universities Unit of the Postsecondary Education Division, Postsecondary Accountability Branch, Ministry of Colleges and Universities: postsec-ondaryaccountability@ontario.ca.